Discovering the Embodiment of Love, A Deepening Course.

-What: On top of the 3 group sessions, you will receive a total of six individual facilitations: Four with Senior Facilitator Trainer Lisa Meuser and two facilitations with Certified Living Inquiries facilitators.
-Cost is $425.
-This counts as a prerequisite for Living Inquiries facilitator training.
+What: On top of the 3 group sessions, you will receive a total of six individual facilitations: Four with Senior Facilitator Trainer Lisa Meuser and two facilitations with Certified Living Inquiries Facilitators.
+The investment is $495.
+This counts as a prerequisite for applying for the Living Inquiries facilitator training.

 All classes will be recorded so if you are unable to attend one, you’ll receive the recording.
 Also included in the course will be multiple natural rest and guided rest audios and videos, and a private FB group for participants to share and receive support.